bnittalee/Technology-Access-Seattle/README.md

 # Introduction
-By providing technology access to low-income households, this project aims to bridge the digital divide in Seattle and offer opportunities to those who may otherwise be left behind.
+This project aims to bridge the digital divide in Seattle and offer opportunities to those who may otherwise be left behind.
 The final model, trained on a dataset from the City of Seattle, solves the problem with 97% accuracy.

 # Business Understanding
 Seattle is a technology-driven city with existing research on digital equity and technology access, including data on the digital divide among low-income households.
 As an employee of a Public Housing Authority that serves low-income residents, I have witnessed firsthand the negative impact of a lack of technology access on individuals and their ability to participate in society.
 The motivation for this project is to contribute to ongoing efforts to address the digital divide and promote digital equity among low-income residents in Seattle.